Napharcos/Gameloop-CODM-Keymap-Source/README.md

 If you have only CODM installed you can skip this step.

-If you have other games installed, you need to upload, your current configuration or you los the other games key map.
+If you have other games installed, you need to upload, your current configuration or you lose the other games key map.

 #### Upload steps
 1. First copy this path: